-The proposed cultivation facility is located east of Little Morongo Road and north of 15th Avenue.
-The Project site will have two gated points of access and an internal loop drive aisle.
-One access point is proposed to be located on Little Morongo Road.
-This roadway is currently paved with two lanes and no curb and gutter and forms the western boundary of the Project.
-The second access point is proposed to be located on 15th Avenue.
-This roadway is currently an unimproved dirt road.
+The proposed cultivation facility is located on the southeast corner of Little Morongo Road and San Gorgonio Lane.
+The Project site will have three gated points of access and an internal loop drive aisle.
+Two access points are proposed to be located on Little Morongo Road.
+One access point is proposed to be located on San Gorgonio Lane.

+Little Morongo Road is currently paved with two lanes and no curb and gutter and forms the western boundary of the Project.
+San Gorgonio Lane is currently an unimproved dirt road and forms the northern boundary of the Project.